This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• If you want a crisper skin, Turn the instant pot to Sauté and brown the turkey breast skin side down, first tilting it so the skin browns on one side of the breast, then the other, for about 2 minutes per side, so that most of the skin is at least a bit browned.
-Remove the turkey breast, and add the onions and celery, and sauté or 3 minutes until softened and golden.
-Turn off the Instant Pot, add the broth then place the turkey breast into the pot skin side up.
+• If you want crisper skin, Turn the Instant Pot to Sauté and brown the turkey breast skin side down, first tilting it so the skin browns on one side of the breast, then the other, for about 2 minutes per side, so that most of the skin is at least a bit browned.
+Remove the turkey breast, add the onions and celery, and sauté or 3 minutes until softened and golden.
+Turn off the Instant Pot, add the broth, then place the turkey breast into the pot skin side up.
 If you have a removable rack, such as this one, insert that into the Instant Pot before adding the turkey breast.

 Notes